Living Will vs. Medical Power of Attorney

 Medical Power of Attorney

-A medical power of attorney differs from a living will in that it appoints an individual to act as an agent for the principal and make decisions for them should they become incapacitated.
+A medical power of attorney, also known as a durable power of attorney for healthcare or healthcare power of attorney, differs from a living will in that it appoints an individual to act as an agent for the principal and make healthcare decisions for them should they become incapacitated.
+The person appointed may be called a healthcare attorney or healthcare surrogate, and is authorized to make healthcare decisions on your behalf.
+The healthcare power of attorney document allows the agent to communicate with healthcare providers and access medical records to make informed decisions.
 As long as the principal remains conscious, their medical decisions remain theirs to make.

 Living Will and Medical Power of Attorney Together

 Perhaps the best decision one can make is to have both a living will form and a medical power of attorney in place to ensure that all their advanced wishes are met.
+Deciding your preferences in advance and making sure both documents accurately reflect your wishes is essential for your healthcare choices to be respected.
 The principal can make their own medical decisions up until the point of incapacitation, at which point the medical power of attorney will take effect, allowing a trusted person to make the decisions for them.

-If the principal were to slip into an unrecoverable coma, the living will would then take effect ensuring that the principal's end of life decisions were honored.
+If the principal were to slip into an unrecoverable coma, the living will would then take effect, ensuring that the principal’s end-of-life decisions were honored.
+If you move into a nursing home, it is important to update and display your living will and medical power of attorney documents so that your medical wishes are clear and accessible to the staff and medical care team.
 Combining a living will with a medical power of attorney is really the only way to be absolutely certain that your critical healthcare decisions will be followed exactly as you want them to be.
 It provides for definite peace of mind during an otherwise difficult time.
+Having two documents—both a living will and a medical power of attorney—ensures comprehensive coverage for healthcare decision-making.

 How to Create Your Living Will and Medical Power of Attorney